Rehab Centers That Accept BCBS Insurance

 Shopping for insurance providers and treatment providers is similar to looking for anything else.
 You have to scout the marketplace to find the best options that suit your specifications.
 Please take a look at the first in a pair of articles recently authored by our staff to find out more about navigating the Marketplace.

 The open enrollment period is typically the best time to buy your health insurance.
-It is that time of the year where you can start, stop, or change a health insurance plan.
+It is that time of the year when you can start, stop, or change a health insurance plan.
 Most plans require signing up around the end of the year and providing coverage for the next full year.

 When it comes to private or individual health plans, the open enrollment window lasts for 45 days from Nov 01st to Dec 15th, each year.

-The only other way to get an individual health plan outside the open enrollment period is by qualifying for a special enrollment period in case of life events like getting married, having a baby, loosing your job, etc.
+The only other way to get an individual health plan outside the open enrollment period is by qualifying for a special enrollment period in case of life events like getting married, having a baby, losing your job, etc.

 2. Use your Employment